 - Pimples: Pimples tend to form as small red bumps all over the dog’s body.

 - Odor: The dog’s skin can start to stink in the presence of yeast or bacterial infections.
-Therefore, if you ignore this condition when your dog’s coat is scaling or flaking, it can result in a severe infection.
+Therefore, ignoring this condition when your dog’s coat is scaling or flaking can result in a severe infection.

 Treat dry skin